Upcoming Deadlines:

 – John Strickland

-This unique credential fosters an active and engaging learning environment and will offer learners an in-depth exploration of how to design and evaluate public policy as well as an examination of the role and agency of public leadership.
+This unique credential fosters an active and engaging learning environment and offers learners an in-depth exploration of how to design and evaluate public policy as well as an examination of the role and agency of public leadership.
 Courses are immersions in Evidence for Decisions, Policy Design and Delivery, and Leadership and Ethics with one “A” course and one “B” course per subject area.
 Learners are welcome to take any “A” course they want but must successfully complete an “A” course before taking the corresponding “B” course.
 See the upcoming course dates.

 Develop a Toolkit for Improving the Public Good

-Whatever your goals for change in your community, job, or industry, the Public Leadership Credential offers a series of courses to help you improve your decision-making, leadership, and policymaking skills.
-Whether you decide to register for one course or complete the entire credential, you will develop a toolkit of skills to take immediate action while you learn.
+Whatever your goals for change in your community, job, or industry, the Public Leadership Credential offers a series of courses to help you improve your decision-making, leadership, and policy-making skills.
+Whether you register for one course or complete the entire credential, you will develop a toolkit of skills to take immediate action while you learn.
 The fully online program is a reflection of Harvard Kennedy School’s mission of improving public policy and public leadership to create societies that are safer, freer, more just, and more sustainably prosperous.

 Evidence for Decisions